wolfeidau/echo-s3-middleware/README.md

 # License

-This application is released under Apache 2.0 license and is copyright [Mark Wolfe](https://www.wolfe.id.au).
+This code was authored by [Mark Wolfe](https://www.wolfe.id.au) and licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).